 These newly announced designs allow for advertising systems to efficiently and elegantly disclose information about buyers, such as name and seat ID, through the hosted buyer.json declaration file.
 They can then create a chain of information on every impression to trace where it came from and whose hands it has passed through via the bidstream DemandChain Object.
 Buyers.json and DemandChain Object can be cross-referenced just the same way that sellers.json and SupplyChain Object are today.

 Buyers.json and DemandChain Object will help media owners combat malvertising in two ways.
 First, when implemented by media buyers, malware incidents will be rapidly and easily resolved.
-Second, when buyers choose not to implement it, media owners can correlate information about non-support and malware incidents through those buyers, and make decisions to deprioritise their demand or even disable it entirely.
+Second, when buyers choose not to implement it, media owners can correlate information about non-support and malware incidents through those buyers, and make decisions to deprioritize their demand or even disable it entirely.

 Buyers benefit from increased protections for their brand.
-Now, they can declare exactly which seats are allowed to advertise on their behalf so that any other actors are instantly recognised as fake.
+Now, they can declare exactly which seats are allowed to advertise on their behalf so that any other actors are instantly recognized as fake.
 They’re also protected from reputational damage caused by malware operators, who often impersonate legitimate brands to trick consumers into engaging.

 Supporting buyers.json and DemandChain Object